teaql/teaql-quick-start/quick-start/using-process.md

-4. open your VScode, click Terminal
+4. open your VScode, click Terminal and input these codes.

  mkdir githome
   235  cd githome/